sagemath/sage/pkgs/sagemath-flint-arb/README.rst

 ==============================================================================
- Sage: Open Source Mathematics Software: Graph (iso/auto)morphisms with flint-arb
+ Sage: Open Source Mathematics Software: Fast computations with FLINT and arb
 ==============================================================================

 About SageMath